 Continue the voyage.
 State of the river.
 Succession of courses.
 Sentiment of the guide.
 Conical mountain.
 Continuation of courses.
 Leave the main branch.
 Enter another.
 Description of it.
-Saw beaver.
-Enter a lake.
-Arrive at the upper source of the Unjigah, or Peace River.
-Land, and cross to a second lake.
+Saw heaver.
+Enter a lake, Arrive at the upper source of the Unigath, or Peace River.
+Land and cross to second lake.
 Local circumstances.
 Proceed to a third lake.
-Enter a river.
+Enter a liver.
 Encounter various difficulties.
-In danger of being lost.
-The circumstances of that situation described.
-Alarm and dissatisfaction among the people.
+In danger of boing fost.
+The circumstances of that struation described.
+Alarm and distribution among the people.
 They are at length composed.
-The canoe repaired.
-Roads cut through woods.
+The canoe reported.
+Read: cut through woods.
 Pass morasses.
 The guide deserts.
-After a succession of difficulties, dangers, and toilsome marches, we arrive at the great river.
+After a succession of difficulties, dangers, and totsome marches, we arrive at the great river.

+June 1783. $A{\rm T}$ ten we were ready to embark.
 I then took leave of the Indians, but encouraged them to expect us in two moons, and expressed an hope that I should find them on the road with any of their relations whom they might meet.
-I also returned the beaver-skins to the man who had presented them to me, desiring him to take care of them till I came back, when I would purchase them of him.
+I also returned the beaver-skins to the man who had presented them to me, desiring im to take care of them till I came back, when I would purchase them of him.
 Our guide expressed much less concern about the undertaking in which he had engaged, than his companions, who appeared to be affected with great solicitude for his safety.